Bone Tomahawk: Development

 Bone Tomahawk is the directorial debut of screenwriter and novelist S. Craig Zahler, who wrote the script in 2011.
-Zahler had previously completed more than forty original screenplays for Hollywood, including The Brigands of Rattleborge, which topped The Black List in 2006.
+Zahler had previously completed more than 40 original screenplays for Hollywood, including The Brigands of Rattleborge, which topped The Black List in 2006.
 However, only one film was produced: the 2011 low-budget horror film Asylum Blackout.

-Zahler had previously written four Westerns, making Bone Tomahawk his fifth work in the Western genre.
-Back in 2005, Zahler watched nineteen films in two weeks at a Westerns festival at the Film Forum.
-On seeing a film he didn't like, he began to think about how he would improve it, and decided to write novels and screenplays in the Western genre.
+Zahler had previously written four Westerns, making Bone Tomahawk his fifth work in the genre.
+In 2005, Zahler watched 19 films in two weeks at a Westerns festival at the Film Forum.
+On seeing a film he didn't like, he began to think about how he would improve it, and he decided to write novels and screenplays in the genre.
 The concept of Bone Tomahawk arose when Zahler's manager, producer and friend Dallas Sonnier proposed he make a film adaption of his novel Wraiths of the Broken Land, directed by Zahler himself.
 However, Zahler believed the novel could not be adapted on a low budget and opted to write a rescue Western, Bone Tomahawk, instead.
 Bone Tomahawk was described by Alex Godfrey of The Guardian as "a western with horror trimmings," but has been described by Zahler as just a direct Western, with references to lost race fiction such as H. Rider Haggard's King Solomon's Mines.
-Zahler incorporated some details of his personal life into the script, such as when Brooder says, "Smart men don’t get married", to reflect his own disinterest in marriage.
-Zahler includes humor in every work he writes, stating: "It’s one of these things where you’re dealing with a serious situation, but if everyone is frowning and dour all the time, and you don’t see life or love in these characters, I don’t know why you care."
+Zahler incorporated some details of his personal life into the script, such as when Brooder says, "Smart men don't get married", to reflect his own disinterest in marriage.
+Zahler includes humor in every work he writes, stating, "you're dealing with a serious situation, but if everyone is frowning and dour all the time, and you don't see life or love in these characters, I don't know why you care."

 When selling the movie to investors, Zahler used directors such as John Cassavetes, Larry Clark, Wong Kar-wai, and Takeshi Kitano as stylistic reference points, despite none being filmmakers in the Western genre.
-Despite Sonnier's assurances that there will be no intervention in the script, investors still wanted the script to be changed due to conflicting interpretations of the film’s genre, and the film being Zahler’s directorial debut.
-Zahler refused to compromise on full creative control and reducing the film length to ninety minutes.
+Despite Sonnier's assurances that there will be no intervention in the script, investors still wanted the script to be changed due to conflicting interpretations of the film's genre, and the film being Zahler's directorial debut.
+Zahler refused to compromise on full creative control and reducing the film length to 90 minutes.
 Zahler and Sonnier finally accumulated a $1.8 million budget, half provided by Sonnier and the other half provided by British company The Fyzz Facility.
 Due to budget constraints, a substantial amount of content in the script did not make it into the final film.
 Production of the film was made public on October 30, 2012 and was funded by Caliber Media Company, owned by Sonnier and Jack Heller, with French company Celluloid Dreams handling international sales.